AA8020/Software-Testing-Portfolio/README.md

 ---

 ## 💡 Why This Portfolio Stands Out
-This portfolio highlights my growth and practical skills as an **ISTQB® Certified Tester Foundation Level v4 (CTFL)**.
+This portfolio highlights my growth and practical skills as an **ISTQB® Certified Tester**.
 I understand that testing is not just about **running tests** but about seeing how **QA** fits into the bigger picture.
 Through real-world examples, clear documentation, and a combination of manual testing, automation, and DevOps practices, I demonstrate the ability to deliver the full QA cycle from planning to execution, reporting, and closure, while communicating findings effectively and showing readiness to make an impact in professional QA teams.